 The components in your onboard air conditioning system are designed and built for saltwater marine use.
-Your system operates with sea-water cooled, reverse-cycle, condenser and either heats or cools as required for your comfort.
+Your system operates with sea-water cooled, reverse-cycle, condensers and either heats or cools as required for your comfort.

-The condensate from the air conditioning cooling unit drains into the gray water sump tank(shower sump) and is pumped overboard.
+The condensate from the forward air conditioning cooling unit(s) drains into the gray water sump tank (shower sump) and is pumped overboard.
+The salon cooling unit drains into the either into the gray water tank, the common drain in the engine room or the engine room bilge.

-11.0.2 Condensing Units
+11.0.1 Condensing Units

-The unit is 120V a.c. powered, by a circuit breaker on the salon a.c. distribution panel.
+All units are 240 Volt a.c. powered, by circuit breakers on the salon a.c. distribution panel.

-11.0.3 Air Conditioning Control
+11.0.2 Air Conditioning Controls

-The air conditioning cooling unit has an electronic SMX control (i.e., a thermostat, a temperature regulating control, de-humidifier, and a fan speed adjustment control.
+The air conditioning cooling units in the staterooms and the salon, each has an electronic control (i.e. a thermostat, a temperature regulating control, dehumidifier, and a fan speed adjustment control)

-It is very important that you read and understand the Cruisair SMX manual before you attempt to start or operate your vessel's air conditioning units.
-How to set all of the SMX controls is fully explained in the manual.
+It is very important that you read and understand the operations manual before you attempt to start or operate your vessel's air conditioning units.
+How to set all of the controls is fully explained in the manual.

-11.0.4 Seawater Cooling System
+11.0.3 Seawater Cooling System